 We further examine the oracle settings and provide two illustrative examples to demonstrate their performance when supplied with ground-truth intermediate results.
-As shown in Figure~\ref{fig:gt}, the Bagel model continues to underperform even under step-wise evaluation.
+As shown in Figure~\ref{fig:gt}, Bagel continues to underperform even under stepwise evaluation.
 However, the performance improves when the ground-truth intermediate step is given.
 This observation suggests that existing unified models still lack essential internal capabilities.
-Such limitations may hinder the effective integration of understanding and generation in real-world problem-solving, underscoring the need to strengthen the core capacities of unified models as a prerequisite for true unification.
+This limitation in individual capabilities may also hinder the effective integration of understanding and generation in real-world problem-solving, underscoring the need to strengthen the core capacities of unified models as a prerequisite for true unification.